Pessaries are a great alternative to prolapse surgery for many women.

 Your doctor will take into account your preference for sexual activity when fitting you with an appropriate pessary for your lifestyle.

-Sexual intercourse can proceed with certain styles of support pessary not needing to be removed (e.g. ring, gehrung).
+Some of the support pessaries do not need to be removed for sex (e.g. ring, gehrung).

-Some of the space occupying pessary designs do need to be removed before intercourse (e.g. cube).
+Some of the space occupying pessaries need to be removed before intercourse (e.g. cube, donut).

 1 Shah et al (2006) The history and evolution of pessaries for pelvic organ prolapse.
 International Urogynecology Journal of Pelvic Floor Dysfunction.
 Feb;17(2):170-5.